sympy/sympy/doc/src/guides/contributing/deprecations.md

   This page is where you can go into more detail about the technical details of a deprecation.
 Here you should also list *why* a feature was deprecated.
-  You should link to relevant issues, pull requests, and mailing list discussions about the deprecation.
-However, these discussion should be summarized so that users can get the basic idea of why the deprecation without having to read through pages of old discussions.
-You may also here give longer examples that would not fit in the {func}`~.sympy_deprecation_warning()` message or `.. deprecated::` text.
+  You may link to relevant issues, pull requests, and mailing list discussions about the deprecation, but these discussion should be summarized so that users can get the basic idea of why the deprecation without having to read through pages of old discussions.
+You may also give longer examples here that would not fit in the {func}`~.sympy_deprecation_warning()` message or `.. deprecated::` text.

   Every deprecation should have a cross-reference target (using `(target-name)=` above the section header) so that the `.. deprecated::`